zachsmith/public/CodexVitae.md

 ### Appreciative Inquiry

 Appreciative Inquiry starts by focusing on what is good and what is working and then imagining ways that those things could be even better.
-By focusing on what is good and building from there, you leverage my strengths and make time and space to appreciate myself.
+By focusing on what is good and building from there, I leverage my strengths and make time and space to appreciate myself.
 I was introduced to the concept in [A More Beautiful Question - The Power to Spark Breakthrough Ideas by Warren Berger](http://zxmth.us/1PxYb8B)

 ----
 ## Lists